Guide to Utilization Management

 • Embedded ED case managers engaging patients at point of care.

-• Individualized care plans addressing root causes.
+• Individualized care plans addressing medical and social root causes.

 • Cross-continuum coordination between ED, primary care, and behavioral health.

-These programs achieve 50-60% reduction in ED visits, saving $8,000-12,000 annually per patient while increasing primary care engagement by 75%.49
+These programs achieve 50-60% reduction in ED visits, saving $8,000-12,000 annually per patient while improving continuity and primary-care follow-up.8, 47

 Addressing Social Determinants

-• Housing instability increases ED use by 300%.50
+• Housing instability increases ED use by 300%.

-• Food insecurity doubles ED utilization.51
+• Food insecurity doubles ED utilization.

 Targeted social interventions deliver strong ROI:

-• Housing programs: $2.50 saved per dollar invested.54
+• Housing programs: ~$2.50 saved per $1 invested.

-• Food assistance: $1.80 saved per dollar invested.55
+• Food assistance: ~$1.80 saved per $1 invested.

-• Transportation services: $3.00 saved per dollar invested.56
+• Transportation services: ~$3.00 saved per $1 invested.

-• Behavioral health integration: $4.00 saved per dollar invested.57
+• Behavioral health integration: ~$4.00 saved per $1 invested.

 Outpatient Care Optimization: The Foundation of Value-Based Success